zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 This is English as a Second Language Podcast episode 493.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this episode, an 8- to 10-page guide that contains all of t he vocabulary, definitions, sample sentences, additional definitions, cultural notes,  comprehension questions, and a complete transcript of everything we say o n this episode.
+Go there to download a Learning Guide for this episode, an 8- to 10-page guide that contains all of t he vocabulary, definitions, sample sentences, additional definitions, cultural notes,  comprehension questions, and a complete transcript of everything we say o n this episode.

 This episode is a dialogue between someone who works at a  “sandwich shop,” a restaurant that sells sandwiches, and a customer named Jared .
 Let’s get started.